stardustapp/dustjs/server-koa/README.md

 Full-featured Skylink HTTP Service implemented using the [Koa][koa] webserver ecosystem.

+Note that 'Skylink' is a domain-specific protocol used for the forever-in-development Stardust project.

 The `SkylinkExport` class accepts an `Environment` from `@dustjs/standard-machine-rt` and configures a Koa mount which accepts both Skylink communication methods: